qybo1234/Milestone_H1/README.md

 1. H1_MS_main.sh

 This script controls the DataSpaces server and clients running order by submitting them in sequence.
+It measures the job waiting time in the job queue.

 2. H1_MS_server.sh